-Edge Hill University provides more than 1,900 single study bedrooms in halls of residence, divided into six separate areas on campus, with a seventh section currently under construction.
+Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.

 Which accommodation is right for me?